sachinpanwar/sachinpanwar.github.io/README.md

   - Impacting local team, created automation using `Power automate`, Approvals and Shifts app in Teams to track OOFs and leave planning.
   - `Impacting global team`, created an automation using `Logic app` to guide team members on best practices to follow in an Ava swarming channel.

-### Software Developer at Hatch, Gurugram, India
+### Software Developer - Hatch, Gurugram, India

-For, *1 Year 2 months, Sept 2018 to Oct 2019*
+Sept 2018 - Oct 2019.

 Brainstorming, developing and deploying application programs for engineering systems (mechanical, civil etc.) in `.NET`, `Azure`, `Angular` and `SQL`.